gdela/socomo/readme.md

   <img src="example-acme.png" alt="Composition of sample e-commerce project">
 </p>

-The actual dependencies analyzed from the bytecode are represented as edges.
+The actual _dependencies_ analyzed from the bytecode are represented as edges.
 The wider the edge, the stronger is the dependency between components.
+Click an edge to show details of the dependency
+- what classes and members from one component use which classes and members from the other component.

-When you select a component, blue edges show outgoing dependencies pointing to components used by the selected one, and brown edges show incoming dependencies from the components that use the selected one.
+When you hover over a component, blue edges show outgoing dependencies pointing to components used by the selected one, and brown edges show incoming dependencies from the components that use the selected one.
 Red edges are dependencies that point upwards, against the layers, and thus are the cause of a cyclic dependency between two or more components.

+The diagram is interactive, so that you can distill the information you need:

+- <kbd>Click</kbd> dependency to show its details
+- <kbd>Ctrl</kbd>+<kbd>Click</kbd> several components to emphasise dependencies between them
+- <kbd>Ctrl</kbd>+<kbd>Drag</kbd> to select many components and once
+- <kbd>Drag</kbd> a component or selected components around
+- <kbd>Right Click</kbd> component to hide it and its dependencies
+- <kbd>Right Click</kbd> on background to undo component hiding
+- <kbd>U</kbd> to undo hiding all components
+- <kbd>R</kbd> to rearrange the diagram automatically
+- <kbd>Mouse Wheel</kbd> to zoom in and zoom out the diagram
+- <kbd>Drag</kbd> on background to pan the diagram
+- <kbd>S</kbd> to save the diagram as png file

 ## Best Practices for Composition